Frequently Asked Questions

 How can I test my drinking water?

 If you want to test your tap water, your local health department will assist in explaining any contaminant specific tests that you need for various contaminants.
 If your local health department is not able to help, you can contact a state certified laboratory to perform the test.
-To find a state certified laboratory in your area call the Safe Drinking Water Hotline at 1-800-426-4791, visit the State Certified Drinking Water Laboratories list or contact the Erie County Department of Health at 716-961-6800.
+To find a state certified laboratory in your area call the Safe Drinking Water Hotline at 1-800-426-4791, visit the State Certified Drinking Water Laboratories list, the New York Department of Health website or contact the Erie County Department of Health at 716-961-6800.

 I want a water filter for my home, what kind should I get?